omarkmu/pz-omichat/docs/sandbox-options/filters-predicates.md

 Determines whether chat input is allowed.

-This format can [set](../format-strings/functions.md#set) `error` or `errorID` to provide feedback to the player.
-If `errorID` is used, it will be interpreted as a string ID, whereas `error` will be displayed as given.
-If either token is set, the predicate will be considered a failure.
+If either [error token](../format-strings/tokens.md#error-tokens) is set, the predicate will be considered a failure.

 **Tokens:**
 - [`$callout`](../format-strings/tokens.md#callout)